skmin-lab/unixmd/docs/source/objects/qm/main.rst

    prog*
    model

-Only some methods support with QM interface of PyUNIxMD in current version.
+Only some of methods are supported within PyUNIxMD in the current version.
-If you want to add other methods such as CASPT2, please refer other interfacings.
+If you want to add other methods such as CASPT2, please refer other interfaces.
-The QM interfacings in PyUNIxMD proceed with **get_data** method in each object.
+The QM interfaces in PyUNIxMD proceed with **get_data** method in each object.
 Detailed explanation of **get_data** method is given in *modules* section.

 **Ex.** Making a QM object with CASSCF method of Molpro program